-This is a 5-week course, run by Dorothy House Nurse Specialists, and designed to help you feel more prepared and confident in your role.
-The course aims to provide practical information and advice, explores the emotional impacts of caring for someone who has a life-limiting illness, offers support and help to you so that you are in the best place to look after others.
+This is a 5-week course, run by Dorothy House Nurse Specialists, and is designed to help you feel more prepared and confident in your role.
+The course aims to provide practical information and advice, explores the emotional impact of caring for someone who has a life-limiting illness and offers, and support and help to you so that you are in the best place to look after others.

-The Dorothy House spiritual care team are happy to talk to any patients or carers at Dorothy House.
+The Dorothy House Spiritual Care Team is happy to talk to any patients or carers at Dorothy House.

 24hr Advice Line